per1234/arduino-cli-example/README.md

 ![Compile sketch](https://github.com/arduino/arduino-cli-example/workflows/Compile%20sketch/badge.svg)

-This repository is the companion of a article on Arduino's blog about tools for continuous integration testing of Arduino sketches with GitHub Actions.
+This repository is the companion of an article on Arduino's blog about tools for continuous integration testing of Arduino sketches with GitHub Actions.

 It only serves as a basic demonstration of the [`arduino/compile-sketches` GitHub Actions action](https://github.com/arduino/compile-sketches).